bhartiy/learnsellacious/pages/18.shipping-rules/Shipping-Rule-slabs-Origin-and-Delivery/docs.md

 ![](Screenshot%202020-05-30%20at%2012.30.22%20PM.png)

-4. You can see preview of csv slab after uplad, save it and shipping rule is created.
+4. You can see preview of csv slab after upload, save it and shipping rule is created.

 ![](Screenshot%202020-05-30%20at%2011.50.52%20AM.png)